What To Do If You Are Involved in a Hit-And-Run Accident

 What should I do immediately after a hit-and-run in Arizona?

-Call 911, stay at/return to the scene, and render aid—then report the crash and document everything.
+Please contact 911, remain at or return to the scene, and provide assistance—and then report the crash and document all details.
 Arizona law requires immediate notice to law enforcement for crashes with injury/death (A.R.S.
 28-666) and imposes duties to give information and render reasonable assistance (A.R.S.
 28-663).
-Gather plate/vehicle details, witness info, photos, and then notify your insurer.
+Gather plate/vehicle details, witness info, and photos, and then notify your insurer.

 Key takeaway: Report fast + document well—it protects safety, your claim, and legal compliance.